AlphaTechnolog/dotfiles-old-old/README.md

 ## Thanks to

+- [Catppuccin community](https://github.com/catppuccin) (To help me with a lot of inspiration and feedback, in the discord server)
 - Akali (To help me with a lot of solutions and feedback <3)
 - Dlltsuki (To help me a lot with feedback and the dotbot installation <3)
 - Bleyom (To help me with some inspiration and feedback <3) (He has a very beautiful rices, in his [profile](https://github.com/Bleyom))